-Cybersecurity was a huge concern for businesses of all sizes in 2020, and it will continue to be an issue for 2021.
-The pandemic has caused many businesses to turn to remote work in some capacity.
+Cybersecurity is a huge concern for businesses of all sizes.
+It will only become a larger issue with many businesses turning to remote work in some capacity.
 This inevitably opens your small business up to more risk if you do not have IT security systems in place already.
 Here are some tips on addressing small business cybersecurity.

 Anti-Virus Cybersecurity for Small Business